biostatpzeng/pingzeng/publications/methodpaper.md

 + *The research is supported in part by NFSC and other fundings from Chinese Government.*
 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ Assessing risk factors for breast cancer in the UK Biobank cohort
 + Relationship between air pollutions and overall health rating
 + Relationship between working patterns and overall health rating
 + The influence of maternal smoking and breastfeeding on depression